ETHIOPIA BIRDING TOUR: DETAILED ITINERARY

-Other birds we are likely to find this afternoon include the endemic White-collared Pigeon, Erlanger’s Lark and Ethiopian (or Black-headed) Siskins, and the near-endemic Brown-rumped Seedeater, as well as the restricted-range Moorland (or Alpine) Chat and Red-breasted Wheatear, plus Thekla Lark, Fan-tailed Raven and Streaky Seedeater.
+Other birds we are likely to find this afternoon at the escarpment or in nearby pastures and cultivation include the endemic White-collared Pigeon, Erlanger’s Lark and Ethiopian (or Black-headed) Siskins, and the near-endemic Brown-rumped Seedeater, as well as the restricted-range Moorland (or Alpine) Chat and Red-breasted Wheatear, plus Thekla Lark, Fan-tailed Raven and Streaky Seedeater.

 Amongst the other specialities that we are likely to encounter on the escarpment are such endemics and near-endemics as Erckel’s Francolin, Rüppell’s Black Chat, White-winged Cliff Chat, Ethiopian Cisticola and White-billed Starling, as well as the striking Fox Kestrel and Abyssinian Wheatear (which becomes a near-endemic if Schalow’s Wheatear is treated as a distinct species).

-Additional species of particular interest that we have a first chance to see at the Jemma Valley include Bearded Vulture (or Lammergeier), which may be seen sailing past at close range, the restricted-range Black-billed Wood Hoopoe, the restricted-range Hemprich’s Hornbill, the near-endemic Ethiopian Boubou and the restricted-range Shining Sunbird.
+Additional species of particular interest that we have a first chance to see at the Jemma Valley include such restricted-range species as Black-billed Wood Hoopoe, Hemprich’s Hornbill and Shining Sunbird, the near-endemic Ethiopian Boubou and also the magnificent Bearded Vulture (or Lammergeier), which may be seen sailing past at close range.
+The endemic local form of the Groundscraper Thrush is sometimes split as Ethiopian Thrush.
 We could also come across the striking Verreaux’s Eagle.

 We shall break the journey at Melka Ghebdu, a reliable site for the endemic Yellow-throated Seedeater, as well as the endemic Banded Barbet, the restricted-range Yellow-breasted Barbet, Scarlet-chested Sunbird, Chestnut-crowned Sparrow-Weaver and Red-headed Weaver.

-Ultimate Ethiopia: Day 4 After spending most of the morning in the Bilen area we will drive a little to the south for an overnight stay at Awash Falls Lodge in Awash National Park.
+Ethiopia: Day 4 After spending most of the day in the Bilen area we will drive a little to the south for a two nights stay at Awash National Park.